amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The [Net Ninja Youtube Tutorial Lesson 6](https://www.youtube.com/watch?v=A90UT3o5bMk) was published on August 7, 2016.
+The [Net Ninja Youtube Tutorial Lesson 6 - Templates & CSS](https://www.youtube.com/watch?v=A90UT3o5bMk) was published on August 7, 2016.
 Net Ninja says to make a styles.css file in the public directory, but there isn't one.

 No worries.
 You can just use the one that is already created for us in src/styles.css.
 Import it to index.html by adding this line: